libook/WSL-GUI/README.md

 ### For IDEs of JetBrains:

 You can just install Linux version IDE in WSL, as you did in normal Linux distributions.
 And run IDE from terminator.
 Then you can see the GUI.

+## Troubleshooting:

+You can manually start PowerShell , and run `wsl` to enter WSL environment.
+Then you can manually run `/root/start_terminator` and check if there is any error message.